- Send money to an overseas bank account without paying a foreign exchange profit margin.

 - Pay much less to send money overseas than you would through a traditional bank.

 Wise (formerly TransferWise) is a money transfer company offering a high level of service at a low and affordable cost.
-They were set up to streamline the money transfer process by focusing on making bank account transfers more affordable and therefore more accessible.
+They were set up to streamline the money transfer process by making bank account transfers more affordable and accessible.

-They do this by charging low transfer fees and maintain transparency by converting currencies at the mid-market rate.
+They charge low transfer fees and maintain transparency by converting currencies at the mid-market rate.
 This transparency is what sets them apart from other money transfer companies.

-Wise rebranded in 2021 because the company now offers a wider range of financial services, including a borderless account.
+Wise rebranded in 2021 because the company now offers a broader range of financial services, including a borderless account.

-Our review is focussed on the Wise money transfer service (we won't be talking about their borderless account and debit card here).
-It is based on several years using them for our own business to transfer hundreds of thousands of dollars.
+Our review is focused on the Wise money transfer service (we won't be talking about their borderless account and debit card here).
+It is based on several years of using them to transfer hundreds of thousands of dollars for our business.

 Inside this review